bracesproul/general-llm/README.md

 $$;
 ```

+### Supabase Type Generation

-Add your project ID to the Supabase generate types script:
+Add your project ID to the Supabase generate types script in package.json:

 ```json
 {